Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 So, starting from this line, we're going to assume that you know the rules of Fate Core.
 If you don't, please hop into your Continuum Indirection and rewind Space·Time to read those rules!

+## Health

+In Space·Time, most threats are deadly.
+Unless they have specialized Stunts, characters only have one Consequence slot.

 ## Available Skills

 * Awareness